kudobuilder/kudo/keps/0033-structured-parameters.md

 ### CRDs

 Normally, per Kubernetes conventions, CRDs would evolve over released versions without a breaking change from one version to the next, allowing clients to gradually convert to new CRD versions.

-With this change, this will not be possible, as JSON-schema supports a lot of configurations which will not be mappable from a flat list.
+This requires for a CRD to be convertible from the old version to new _and vice versa_ for all clients (new and old) to be able to read/write both old and new CRD versions.
+However, such a conversion in both directions will not be possible with this change, as JSON-schema supports a lot of configurations which will not be mappable from a flat list.

 There will be a hard break from the current from `v1beta1` to the new `v1beta2`.
 We will provide a migration path for existing installed CRDs, but the clients accessing these CRDs will need to be updated.